home-assistant/home-assistant.io/source/docs/assist/voice_remote_local_assistant.markdown

 For text-to-speech we have developed [Piper](https://github.com/rhasspy/piper).
 Piper is a fast, local neural text to speech system that sounds great and is optimized for the Raspberry Pi 4.
 It supports [many languages](https://rhasspy.github.io/piper-samples/).
 On a Raspberry Pi, using medium quality models, it can generate 1.6s of voice in a second.

-## Setting up a local Assist pipeline
+## Installing a local Assist pipeline

 1. Install the add-ons to convert text into speech and vice versa.
    * Install the {% my supervisor_addon addon="core_whisper" title="**Whisper**" %} and the {% my supervisor_addon addon="core_piper" title="**Piper**" %} add-ons.
       ![Install the Whisper and Piper add-ons](/images/assist/piper-whisper-install-01.png)
    * Start both add-ons.
-This may take a while.
    * Once the add-ons are started, head over to the integrations under {% my integrations title="**Settings** > **Devices & Services**" %}.
-      * You should now see both being discovered by the [Wyoming integration](/integrations/wyoming/).
+      * You should now see Piper and Whisper being discovered by the [Wyoming integration](/integrations/wyoming/).
       ![Whisper and Piper integrations](/images/assist/piper-whisper-install-02.png)
    * For both integrations, select **Configure**.
       * Once the setup is complete, you should see both Piper and Whisper in one integration.
          ![Whisper and Piper integration](/images/assist/piper-whisper-install-03.png)
            * **Whisper** converts speech into text.
            * **Piper** converts text into speech.